 - 1. We are members of the SmartWay Transport Partnership Program through our Skelton and Boyle Transportation subsidiaries which helps us move goods efficiently while keeping fuel costs and environmental impact at a minimum; - 2.
-In 2022, we refurbished and shipped approximately 225,000 Crēdo® Cubes, eliminating approximately 2.0 million kilograms of single-use, non-recyclable expanded polystyrene (EPS) coolers and gel packs annually, which is a sustainable alternative to traditional packaging that lessens the carbon footprint, reduces waste and decreases costs for us and our clients;
+In 2023, we refurbished and shipped approximately 230,000 Crēdo® Cubes, eliminating approximately 2.1 million kilograms of single-use, non-recyclable expanded polystyrene (EPS) coolers and gel packs annually, which is a sustainable alternative to traditional packaging that lessens the carbon footprint, reduces waste and decreases costs for us and our clients;

 - 3. We operate only electric forklifts in our warehouses; - 4.
-We outfitted approximately 50% of our refrigerated trailers with newer and more fuel efficient models and/or fitted them with electric plug-in reefers; - 5.
+Our refrigerated trailers are outfitted with fuel efficient reefer models and new/replacement trailers are being fitted with electric plug-in reefer connections to reduce fuel consumption; - 5.
 We replaced a number of high wattage light bulbs with LED lighting in our facilities to decrease our electricity consumption; - 6.
 We equipped 40% of our trailers with double-decking capabilities, which allows us to reduce our daily linehaul runs; - 7.
 We have and continue to replace fleet equipment to ensure it remains modern and efficient; - 8.
 We have and continue to improve productivity of our trucks and drivers, with an aim to eliminate 'wasted' miles.
-Our optimization plan includes: investments in route planning, consolidating freight to reduce line hauls, collaborating with clients on loading plans, coordinated appointment times and consolidated inbound deliveries to wholesalers; and - 9.
-We deployed building management systems to monitor temperature and govern our HVAC systems. - 10.
-We began to calculate our baseline greenhouse gas emissions across our business for Fiscal 2021 and Fiscal 2022.
+Our optimization plan includes: investments in route planning, consolidating freight to reduce line hauls, collaborating with clients on loading plans, coordinated appointment times and consolidated inbound deliveries to wholesalers; - 9.
+We deployed building management systems to monitor temperature and govern our HVAC systems; - 10.
+We calculated our baseline greenhouse gas emissions for Fiscal 2022 and submitted our calculations on the Carbon Disclosure Project ("CDP") portal (www.cdp.net); and - 11.
+We responded to the CDP Climate Change Disclosure Survey for 2023 and received a score of "C" which is in the "Awareness" band and is line with our peers and with the average for companies in North America and globally.